-How to Remove Credit Inquiries From Your Credit Reports
+Remove Credit Inquiries From Your Credit Reports

-How Important is it to Remove Inquiries?
+Is it Important to Remove Credit Inquiries?

 What is a Credit Inquiry?

-Every time you apply for credit and the credit grantor does a credit pull on you, a credit inquiry is placed on your file.
-Even if you receive a credit offer in the mail and you respond, your credit will almost certainly be checked and a credit inquiry will be added to your credit report.
+Every time you apply for credit and the credit grantor does a credit check on you, a credit inquiry is placed on your file.
+Even if you receive a credit card offer in the mail and you respond, your credit will almost certainly be checked and a credit inquiry will be added to your credit report.

-Types of Credit Inquiries
+Type of Credit Inquiry

 - Worse yet, the creditor has reason to believe that you received many of the credit lines that are showing as inquiries, and that many of those credit lines have not yet appeared on your credit report.